DataTalksClub/datatalksclub.github.io/_podcast/s15e03-llms-for-everyone.md

     and years.
   sec: 2184
   time: '36:24'
-  who: Meryam
+  who: Meryem
 - line: Today, you still need an engineer to see if whatever the model outputs makes sense.
 Right?
 That's why, for now, engineering jobs are kind of safe?
-[Meryam agrees] Somebody still needs to do that.
+[Meryem agrees] Somebody still needs to do that.
 But what you're saying is that in 10 years, it might be a completely different situation.
   sec: 2199